Marshalling (computer science)

 In computer science, marshalling or marshaling (US spelling) is the process of transforming the memory representation of an object into a data format suitable for storage or transmission, especially between different runtimes.
 It is typically used when data must be moved between different parts of a computer program or from one program to another.

 Marshalling simplifies complex communications, because it allows using composite objects instead of being restricted to primitive objects.

 Comparison with serialization

-Marshalling is similar to or synonymous with serialization, although technically serialization is one step in the process of marshalling an object.
+Marshalling is sometimes used as synonymous with serializing, while serialization is actually one step in the process of marshalling an object.